doolin/tasklets/README.md

 code up to date with respect to versions, and keeping up to date with best practice.

+Update 2020-08-29: I've started adding detailed comments and links to the source code to help serve as a reference implementation.
+Normally, _I never add such comments to production code!_.

 #### More reading on habits and mastery

 Mastery is path, not a destination, and requires framing activity